cuebits/hydro-trend/README.md

 - datetime
 - zipfile: for batch donwloading image files for static map generation
 ### Common External Libraries
-- flask: used for building
+- flask: used for building the web application
 - numpy and pandas: for data array mainpulation
 - geopandas and shapely: for interpreting GIS data
 - matplotlib: for creating maps